AlexCharlton/Hypergiant/README.md

     [macro] (define-pipeline PIPELINE-NAME .
 SHADERS)
     [macro] (define-alpha-pipeline PIPELINE-NAME .
 SHADERS)

 Accepts arguments identical to glls’ [`define-pipeline`](http://api.call-cc.org/doc/glls/define-pipeline), but additionally defines a render-pipeline object with the name `PIPELINE-NAME-render-pipeline`.
 This render-pipeline object should be passed to `add-node`, and contains all the functions necessary to render the pipeline’s renderables.
 In other words, this creates managed Hyperscene pipeline objects that you don’t need to worry about.
-Additional stuff is going if you evaluate (i.e. don’t compile) the program.
+Additional stuff is going on if you evaluate (i.e. don’t compile) the program.

+The functions in the Hyperscene pipelines created by `define-pipeline` correspond to the begin render, render, and end render [“fast” functions](http://wiki.call-cc.org/eggref/4/glls#fast-render-functions) created by glls.
+Setting the `unique-textures?` parameter, to `#f` (for syntax), if a pipeline is known to use only one texture (for each sampler type), may improve speed.

 `define-alpha-pipeline` works the same, but the creates a pipeline that is potentially transparent to some degree.
 This additional macro is necessary since Hyperscene renders alpha objects at a different stage, in a different order from opaque objects.